 The first week of our program includes training in the unix/linux/Solaris computing environment and IDL as tools for numerical modeling and data analysis.
 Lectures by MSU faculty and visiting professors cover a variety of subjects related to the research program.
 Participants are offered an opportunity to give public talks and lead star parties during two weekends in Yellowstone National Park.
 The last week of our program includes participant presentations of research results.
 The most successful projects lead to presentations at conferences and publications in journals.
 For a more detailed look at the program, see the calendars for 2015 and 2014.

 Participants must be full-time undergraduates, typically finishing their sophomore or junior years.
 Applications from underrepresented groups are particularly welcomed.
-There are no restrictions with regard to citizenship.
-Foreign participants are supported from non-NSF sources.
+Application is restricted to US citizens or permanent residents.

 The summer 2017 program will run from May 30 through August 4.
 Time-critical first and last week activities and

 for the nine week program.
 Travel costs to and from Bozeman (up to coach air fare) from home or campus

 REU Sample Project: